Deploy models as serverless APIs

 Cost and quota considerations for models deployed as serverless API endpoints

-Models deployed as serverless API endpoints are offered through the Azure Marketplace and integrated with Azure AI Studio for use.
-You can find the Azure Marketplace pricing when deploying or fine-tuning the models.
+Non-Microsoft models deployed as serverless API endpoints are offered through the Azure Marketplace and integrated with Azure AI Studio for use.
+You can find the Azure Marketplace pricing when deploying or fine-tuning these models.

 Each time a project subscribes to a given offer from the Azure Marketplace, a new resource is created to track the costs associated with its consumption.
 The same resource is used to track costs associated with inference and fine-tuning; however, multiple meters are available to track each scenario independently.